Synonym(s)

 Occurrence/EpidemiologyThis section has been translated automatically.

+The prevalence of previously diagnosed acne inversa in Germany is 0.3%.
 In Denmark, the prevalence in the general population is 1.1%.
 In England, an incidence of 1:600 is reported.
-Africans have higher incidences than Europeans.
+Africans have a higher incidence than Europeans.

 EtiopathogenesisThis section has been translated automatically.

-General favoring factors: smoking (90% of pat. are smokers!) sweating, obesity (odds ratio 3.9), metabolic syndrome (Phan K etal.
-2019), abrasive clothing, regular shaving of axillary hair, depilatory externals.
+General favoring factors: smoking (90% of patients are smokers!), sweating, obesity (odds ratio 3.9), metabolic syndrome (Phan K etal.
+2019), abrasive clothing, regular shaving of armpit hair, depilatory topicals.

-- Mutations in the gamma-secretase complex have been identified in the very rare "familial forms of hidradenitis suppurativa" (see Acne Inversa Familial 2, with or without Dowling-Degos disease; OMIM: 613736).
+- In the very rare "familial forms of hidradenitis suppurativa", mutations in the"gamma-secretase complex (see PSENEN 2 gene below)" have been detected (see below Acne inversa familial 2, with or without Dowling-Degos disease; OMIM: 613736).

 - MEFV defect (MEFV stands for "MEFV Innate Immuity Regulator, Pyrin").
 The protein encoded by the MEFV gene, also known as pyrin or marenostrin, is an important modulator of innate immunity and the inflammatory response in response to IFNG/IFN-gamma.
 Mutations in this gene are associated with familial Mediterranean fever, a hereditary periodic fever syndrome.
 MEFV mutations are more common in hidradenitis suppurativa than in the normal population.
-They are associated with disease severity but are also of pathogenetic significance in many other inflammatory diseases.
+They are associated with the severity of the disease, but are also of pathogenetic importance in many other inflammatory diseases.

 - Crohn's disease: Associations with Crohn's disease have been described - the risk of developing HDS is increased threefold (Garg et al 2018).

-- Associations with rheumatoid factor-negative polyarthritis, with hypertension and pyoderma gangraenosum are known (see below SAPHO syndrome).
-Rarer is an association with systemic amyloidosis.
+- Associations with rheumatoid factor-negative polyarthritis, hypertension and pyoderma gangraenosum are known (see SAPHO syndrome below).
+An association with systemic amyloidosis is rarer.

-- Paradoxical reactions: of etiological relevance is the evidence that hidradenitis suppurativa can occur as a paradoxical reaction(UAW) during therapy of rheumatoid arthritis or Crohn's disease with TNF-alpha antagonists (Salvador-Rodriguez L et al. 2020).
+- Paradoxical reactions: Of aetiological relevance is the indication that hidradenitis suppurativa can occur as a paradoxical reaction(ADR) during treatment of rheumatoid arthritis or Crohn's disease with TNF-alpha antagonists (Salvador-Rodriguez L et al. 2020).

 ManifestationThis section has been translated automatically.